jargenn/jargenn/README.md

 Hi!
 I'm Lautaro Acosta Quintana.

 I’m a programmer interested in system design and every step in building software.
 I've worked mainly with Rust and Go, with experience in OCaml, Typescript and Python.
 I aim to build reliable software with an emphasis on rigor and correctness.
-I also write [technical articles](https://lautaroacosta.com/).
+If I'm not writing software, I'm often reading about it and even writing [technical articles](https://lautaroacosta.com/).

 I'm currently pursuing an Information Systems Engineering degree at [UTN](https://www.frre.utn.edu.ar/).